KillianByrne/SeatGrab/testing/testing.md

 This test notified us of bugs with changing the status of a desk from occupied to available and the accelerometer not turning off when a seat has been made available.
 Fixing the status of a recently made available desk was an easy fix.
 The accelerometer took more time because we had only used the accelerometer on one page that did not navigate away.
 The bug was fixed eventually.
 This was a useful piece of system testing that identified a bug before we could present it to people.

 ---
+# 7. Heuristic evaluation

+Having completed Human computer interaction in semester one this year, we felt that this module had useful information that we could apply to our project.
+We learnt about Nielsen's 10 principles for interaction design.
+These principles are applicable to us due to the high amount of user interaction in our application.

+7.1 Visibility of system status

+- This principle states that the user needs to be informed about what is happening and/or what they are doing within the application.
+We recieved feedback in our user testing to make the user more informed about where they are in the seat reservation process.
+The feedback was taken on board and we included more pop ups to the reservatin process and included clearer instructions of their status.
+INSERT PICTURE HERE

+7.2 Match between system and real world

+- This principle states that the system should speak the user's language and concepts should be familiar to the user, rather system oriented terms.